Conformal prediction beyond exchangeability: Introduction

 Several further remarks are in order.
-First, $w_i \equiv 1$ reduces to the usual unweighted definitions of the corresponding methods.
-Thus, the above result also quantifies the degradation in performance of standard conformal methods in non-exchangeable settings.
-Second, this result also has new implications in exchangeable settings: if the data points are in fact exchangeable (including i.i.d.~as a special case), then \smash{$Z \stackrel{d}{=} Z^i$} and the coverage gap bound~\eqref{eqn:informal_bound_Z} is equal to zero.
-Thus, our use of a weighted residual distribution does not hurt coverage if the data are exchangeable.
-Finally, the result provides insights on why one might prefer to use our new weighted procedures in (possibly) non-exchangeable settings: it can provide robustness in the case of distribution shift.
-To elaborate, consider a setting where the data points $Z_i=(X_i,Y_i)$ are independent, but are not identically distributed due to distribution drift.
-The following result relates $\dtv(Z,Z^i)$ to the distributions of the individual data points: \begin{lemma} If $Z_1,\dots,Z_{n+1}$ are independent, then
+First, for $w_i \equiv 1$ and a symmetric algorithm, the proposed weighted methods will reduce to the usual conformal (or jackknife+) methods.
+Thus, the result \eqref{eqn:informal_bound_Z} also quantifies the degradation in coverage of standard methods in nonexchangeable settings.
+Second, this result has new implications in exchangeable settings: if the data points are in fact exchangeable (with i.i.d.\ as a special case), then \smash{$Z \eqd Z^i$} and the coverage gap bound in~\eqref{eqn:informal_bound_Z} is equal to zero (here we use \smash{$\eqd$} for equality in distribution).
+Therefore, our use of a weighted conformal procedure (rather than choosing $w_i \equiv 1$, which is the original unweighted procedure) does not hurt coverage if the data are exchangeable.
+Finally, the result provides insights on why one might prefer to use our new weighted procedures in (possibly) nonexchangeable settings: it can provide robustness in the case of distribution shift.
+To elaborate, consider a setting where the data points $Z_i$ are independent, but are not identically distributed due to distribution drift.
+The following result relates \smash{$\dtv(Z,Z^i)$} to the distributions of the individual data points. \begin{lemma} If $Z_1,\dots,Z_{n+1}$ are independent, then